 To make the closed-center peonies:

 Stretch and then wrap one of the large petals around one of the styrofoam balls.
-If some of the bottom of the ball is showing, that's OK!
-You'll cover it later with petals.
+If some of the bottom of the ball is showing, that’s OK!
+You’ll cover it later with petals.
 Use hot glue to tack the paper in place.
-This will form the center of your flower.
+This will form the center of the flower.

 Gently stretch the remaining petals in their centers, creating a realistic-looking petal shape.
+The kind of paper you use here truly matters – extra fine crepe paper should stretch perfectly.

 Attach the bottom of the petal to the bottom of the wrapped styrofoam ball, wrapping the petal around the ball.